Milwaukee Creams: History

-In 1913, the Milwaukee Creams played briefly in the Class C level Wisconsin-Illinois League.
-The team was owned by Charles Moll, the previous president Wisconsin–Illinois League and Milwaukee was chosen as a replacement for the Aurora Blues in the league, which led to legal action by Aurora owners.
-Milwaukee, nicknamed the "Mollys" by local newspapers, opened their Wisconsin-Illinois League season on Wednesday, April 30, 1913, at Athletic Park, with Milwaukee Mayor Gerhard Bading throwing out the first pitch.
-Approximately 400 attended as Milwaukee defeated the Appleton Papermakers 12–5.
-On June 28, 1913, the Creams were suffering from low attendance, as fans also were drawn to semi–pro Kosciuszko Reds and Milwaukee Brewers games.
-The Creams had a 28–20 record when the franchise relocated to Fond du Lac, Wisconsin and finished the season as the Fond du Lac Molls.
-At the end of the season the Milwaukee/Fond du Lac team finished in 5th place with a 63–60 overall record, 13.0 games behind the 1st place Oshkosh Indians, playing under managers Harry Clark, Ernest Landgraf and Marty Hogan.
+In 1913, the Milwaukee Creams briefly returned as members of the Class C level Wisconsin-Illinois League before relocating amidst controversy.
+The Milwaukee team was owned by Charles Moll, the previous president of the Wisconsin–Illinois League.
+Milwaukee was chosen as the replacement city for the folded Aurora Blues franchise in the league.
+This led to legal action by shunned Aurora owners.

+On Wednesday, April 30, 1913, Milwaukee, nicknamed the "Mollys" by local Milwaukee newspapers, opened the Wisconsin-Illinois League season at Athletic Park, with Milwaukee Mayor Gerhard Bading throwing out the first pitch.
+With approximately 400 fans in attendance, Milwaukee defeated the Appleton Papermakers by the score of 12–5 in the home opener.

+Beginning the season, the Creams were suffering from low attendance.
+Fans had two other baseball teams in the city, with the semi–pro Kosciuszko Reds and minor league Milwaukee Brewers vying for fans, leading to the Creams relocation.
+On June 28, 1913, the Creams had a 28–20 record when the franchise relocated to Fond du Lac, Wisconsin and finished the season as the Fond du Lac Molls.
 The "Molls" moniker was in reference to team owner Charles Moll, who was a Milwaukee resident and president of the American Grinder Company.
+At the end of the season the Milwaukee/Fond du Lac team finished in fifth place with a 63–60 overall record.
+Milwaukee/Fond du Lac finished 13.0 games behind the first place Oshkosh Indians, playing under managers Harry Clark, Ernest Landgraf and Marty Hogan in the two locations.

 The ballparks

 The Milwaukee Creams played 1889 and 1913 minor league home games at Borchert Field.
 Then known as Athletic field, the ballpark was named after owner Otto Borchert and later sold by the Borchert family in 1952 to make way for an interstate.
-The site is now part of I-43 between 7th Street and 8th Street, Milwaukee, Wisconsin.
+The site is now part of I-43 between 7th Street and 8th Street in Milwaukee, Wisconsin.

 In 1902 and 1903, the Milwaukee Creams hosted home games at the Lloyd Street Grounds.
 After the Milwaukee Creams were folded, the ballpark was demolished in 1904.
-The Lloyd Street Grounds were located on West Lloyd Street between North 16th Street & North 18th Street, Milwaukee, Wisconsin.
+The Lloyd Street Grounds were located on West Lloyd Street between North 16th Street & North 18th Street in Milwaukee, Wisconsin.